celo-org/celo-monorepo/flakey-test-tracking/README.md

 - `NUM_RETRIES`
   - Only relevant when flake tracker is enabled.
   - Specifies how many retries should be performed before a test is failed.
 Defaults to 10.
+  - If you want a "fail fast without flakes" option (let's say you know a bunch of tests will fail, and you want to skip all the flakey tests without retrying each failed test a bunch of times) you can accomplish this by setting `NUM_RETRIES=0`
 - `SKIP_KNOWN_FLAKES`
   - Only relevant when flake tracker is enabled and tests are run in CI.
   - Set `SKIP_KNOWN_FLAKES=false` to disable the skipping of known flakes in CI.
 Defaults to `true`.